webmastersmith/vite-plugin-solid-image/README.md

 The first time you run the code, the images will be created.
 This process can take a few seconds, up to a few minutes, depending on how many images your creating.
 During the creation phase, the images may appear broken.
 Wait until the images are created, and reload the page to refresh.

+If you would like feedback during image creation, add `progressBar=true` to your argument.
+After image creation, you can delete this. ex.. `public/phone.png?w=20&f=avif&progressBar=true`

 ## Install

 - `npm i -D vite-plugin-solid-image`